Darkgenes/Hotel_Challenge_ONE/README.md

 ## 1. Introducción || Introduction

-Se trata de una aplicación que convierte el valor de una divisa a otra (yenes, dólares, wones, libras esterlinas, euros y pesos colombianos), de una temperatura a otra (Fahrenheit, Celsius y Kelvin) y el valor de longitudes (kilómetros, metros, millas, pies y pulgadas).
-Primer Challenge del grupo 5 de ONE llamado "Sprint 02: Challenge Back End Java - Conversor". || This is an application that converts the value of one currency to another (yen, dollars, won, pounds sterling, euros and Colombian pesos), from one temperature to another (Fahrenheit, Celsius and Kelvin) and the value of lengths (kilometers, meters, miles, feet and inches).
-First Challenge of group 5 of ONE called "Sprint 02: Challenge Back End Java - Converter".
+Se trata de una aplicación llamada "El Hotel Alura", que pretende hacer uso de los conocimientos adquiridos a lo largo del curso (Java y SQL).
+En este caso, el reto es simular una interfaz de usuario con las opciones de reserva y observación de reservas de un hotel.
+Tercer Challenge del grupo 5 de ONE llamado "Sprint 03: Challenge Back End Java - Hotel Alura". || It is an application called "El Hotel Alura", which aims to make use of the knowledge acquired throughout the course (Java and SQL).
+In this case, the challenge is to simulate a user interface with the options of reservation and observation of reservations in a hotel.
+Third Challenge of group 5 of ONE called "Sprint 03: Challenge Back End Java - Hotel Alura".

 <p align = "right">(<a href = "#readme-top">back to top</a>)</p>